On today’s date in 1938, Toronto hockey legend and Canadian senator Frank Mahovlich was born in Timmins, Ont.

-In March 1968, Mahovlich was traded to the Detroit Red Wings, with whom he netted a career high of 49 goals in 1968-69.
+In March 1968, Mahovlich was traded to the Detroit Red Wings, with whom he netted a career-high 49 goals in 1968-69.

-Altogether, he played on six Stanley Cup-winning teams and was inducted into the Hockey Hall of Fame in 1981 and Canada’s Sports Hall of Fame in 1990.
+Altogether, he played on six Stanley Cup-winning teams before being inducted into the Hockey Hall of Fame in 1981 and Canada’s Sports Hall of Fame in 1990.

-In 1994, he was made a Member of the Order of Canada.
-Four years later, Mahovlich was appointed to the Senate of Canada by then-prime minister Jean Chrétien, serving in that capacity until 2013.
+In 1994, Mahovlich was made a member of the Order of Canada.
+Four years later, he was appointed to the Senate by then-prime minister Jean Chrétien and served in that capacity until 2013.

 CANADA POST COMMEMORATION

-In January 2003, Canada Post honoured Mahovlich on a six-stamp souvenir sheet (Scott #1972) featuring NHL all-stars.
+In January 2003, Canada Post honoured Mahovlich on a six-stamp souvenir sheet (Scott #1972) featuring five other NHL all-stars.

-Released to commemorate the 2003 NHL All-Star Game in Florida, the sheet depicts Mahovlich (SC #1972a) alongside five legendary hockey players (from SC #1972b-f): Raymond Bourque, Serge Savard, Stan Mikita, Mike Bossy and Bill Durnan.
+Released to commemorate the 2003 NHL All-Star Game in Florida, the sheet depicts Mahovlich (SC #1972a) alongside five legendary hockey players (from SC #1972b-f), including Raymond Bourque, Serge Savard, Stan Mikita, Mike Bossy and Bill Durnan.

-The 2003 NHL All-Stars set was designed by Stéphane Huot, of Montréal, and assisted by illustrator Charles Vinh and computer artist Pierre Rousseau.
-Each player is shown in an action shot and in a formal portrait as part of the selvedge.
+The 2003 NHL All-Stars set was designed by Stéphane Huot, of Montréal, and illustrated by Charles Vinh and computer artist Pierre Rousseau.
+Each player is shown in action with a formal portrait as part of the selvedge.